DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/loadPanel.md

 Configures the load panel.

 ---
-In this example, the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method is called on a button click.
-The load panel is enabled, and the shading is applied.
+The example below calls the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method on a button click.
+This method enables the load panel and applies shading to the grid.

 ---
 ##### jQuery